The Notre-Dame Effect

 Articles should be no more than 4,000 words (excluding footnotes), with up to seven illustrations.
 It is the responsibility of the author to secure permissions for image use and pay any reproduction fees.
 A brief abstract (200 words) and author bio (around 100 words) must accompany the text.
 Acceptance or rejection of submissions is at the discretion of the Editorial Staff.
 Please do not send original materials, as submissions will not be returned.

-Text must be formatted in accordance with the Chicago Manual of Style, 15th Edition.
+All text files should be saved as Microsoft Word or RTF format.
+Text and citations must be formatted in accordance with the Chicago Manual of Style, 15th Edition.
 All articles must be submitted in English, and spelling should follow American convention.
-All submissions must be submitted electronically, on a CD or disk, accompanied by hard copies of text and images.
-Text should be saved as Microsoft Word or RTF format.

-Formatting requirements for Illustrations: Images should be sent as TIFF files with a resolution of at least 300dpi at 8” by 9” print size.
+Images should be sent as TIFF files with a resolution of at least 300 dpi at 8” by 9” print size.
 Figures should be numbered clearly in the text, after the paragraph in which they are referenced.
 Image captions and credits must be included with submissions.

 Checklist of documents required for submission: